Monetary Policy Committees

 • Deputy Director of Economic Research overseeing Money and Banking (Alternate Secretary, Head of Division, Money and Banking)

-The primary function of the MPC is to forecast and evaluate emerging monetary and macroeconomic developments and make recommendations on appropriate future directions of monetary policy for consideration by the Monetary Board.
+The primary function of the MPC is to evaluate emerging economic developments and macroeconomic projections and to make recommendations on appropriate future directions of monetary policy for consideration by the Monetary Policy Board with a view to achieving the primary objective of the Central Bank of ensuring domestic price stability.

 Stakeholder Engagement Committee (SEC)